Dear Ms. Vicki,

 He also wants the woman in his life to look and act a certain way.
 I was recently told that if I didn't buy a specific brand of handbag I couldn't get in his car because I represented him and he only gets the finest in life.

-My husband has started looking online to meet a woman who can satisfy his need to communicate with him.
-He told me he was going to do it if I didn't change and he has also given me timelines and has been testing me on many different levels.
+My husband has started looking online to meet a woman who can satisfy his need for communication.
+He told me he was going to do it if I didn't change, and he has also given me timelines and has been testing me on many different levels.